denpolischuk/i3blocks-cloudflare-warp/README.md

 # Controls

-Click any mouse button on it connect or disconnect.
+Click any mouse button on it to connect or disconnect.